Skip to content

 Appwrite Relationships is an experimental feature.
 The API and behavior are subject to change in future versions.

-Relationship Attributes
+Relationship Columns

 When to use a relationship

 Relationships help reduce redundant information.
 For example, a user can create many posts in your app.
-You can model this without relationships by keeping a copy of the user's information in all the documents representing posts, but this creates a lot of duplicate information in your database about the user.
+You can model this without relationships by keeping a copy of the user's information in all the rows representing posts, but this creates a lot of duplicate information in your database about the user.

 Benefits of relationships